dpgg101/VulnLab/Watcher/Watcher.md

 2024/08/02 10:50:59 server: session#1: tun: proxy#R:8111=>8111: Listening
 ```

-And on the target machine we initiate the `client` mode and connect to the server (ourselves):
+On the target machine, we initiate the `client` mode and connect to the server (ourselves):

 ```bash
 zabbix@watcher:/usr/share/zabbix$ ./chisel client IP:3:8081 R:8111:127.0.0.1:8111